-An employee's name may remain on the layoff list if s/he is re-employed in a position outside his/her applicable definition of layoff per Section 3 A-D and/or appointment type (temporary or continuing) or in a lower class as in Section 10, but this shall not extend the two (2) year or three (3) year maximum.
-An employee who has exhausted his/her rights on the layoff list shall be considered as having resigned in good standing.
+An employee's name may remain on the layoff list if they are re-employed in a position outside their applicable definition of layoff per Section 3 A-D and/or appointment type (temporary or continuing) or in a lower class as in Section 10, but this shall not extend the two (2) year or three (3) year maximum.
+An employee who has exhausted their rights on the layoff list shall be considered as having resigned in good standing.